rongkangw/tp/docs/DeveloperGuide.md

 * 1b.
 Member with the same name, address, and phone number as an existing member entry is entered in

     * 1b1.
-System informs user of duplicate
+System informs user of duplicated member

       Use case ends